atlassian/lerna-semantic-release/README.md

 ### Setting up the build

 You'll need to set up your build in such a way that tags and commits can be pushed back to the repository.
-This is so that lerna can stay in sync with the NPM releases.
+This is so that lerna can stay in sync with the npm releases.

 You'll also need to set the `NPM_TOKEN` environment variable so that npm can run `npm publish` on your components.